All posts

 • Safety and protection: Will changes to your product directly affect them and their ability to do their job?
 Can they influence this at all?

-These kinds of developers use your product frequently in their day-to-day developer lives.
+These kinds of developers use your product frequently in their day-to-day lives.

-You will most likely find these developers working for an agency or freelancing.
+You'll most likely find these developers working for an agency or freelancing.
 They use your product to build many projects for clients.
-As a result, they are hyper-focused on how to better it in ways that would improve their daily work.
+As a result, they're hyper-focused on how to better it in ways that would improve their daily work.

 • Roadmap reviews and input